grpc/grpc-go/Documentation/grpc-metadata.md

 ### Storing binary data in metadata

 In metadata, keys are always strings.
 But values can be strings or binary data.
-To store binary data value in metadata, simply add "-bin" surfix to the key.
+To store binary data value in metadata, simply add "-bin" suffix to the key.
-The values with "-bin" surffixed keys will be encoded when creating the metadata:
+The values with "-bin" suffixed keys will be encoded when creating the metadata:

 ```go
 md := metadata.Pairs(